 Our list of activities is constantly evolving and includes:

-We have a wide range of workshops available that cover all courses taught at Norwich.
-These workshops include, critique workshops, photography, collage, sculpture, life drawing, documentary filmmaking, game design and much much more.
+We have a wide range of workshops available that cover all our courses for example include, critique workshops, psychology, business, photography, collage, sculpture, life drawing, esports documentary filmmaking, game design etc.

-These workshops can often be delivered online or in person.
+These workshops can be delivered online or in person.

 NEAAT believe the arts are special in our region and that art teachers need to be part of an empowering and enriching network of fellow educators that can support and help develop an exciting provision for students.